 The Christian nationalist politicians behind this curriculum have been saying aloud their intentions from the beginning.
 This curriculum is not about teaching children to read or about a historically accurate account of our country and world.
 It is and always has been about indoctrinating students into a Christian nationalist worldview — one that holds the United States was founded as a neo-Calvinist Christian nation and, given what adherents see as the country’s moral decline, should be transformed into a full-blown theocracy.

 This belief about the curriculum was on full display at last week’s hearing for public comments.
-In the lobby of state-owned Board of Education building, those of us testifying were greeted by a Christian nationalist, charismatic revival complete with shofar-blowing and Christian flag-waving “prophets” and their followers — including children holding signs.
+In the lobby of the state-owned Board of Education building, those of us testifying were greeted by a Christian nationalist, charismatic revival complete with shofar-blowing and Christian flag-waving “prophets” and their followers — including children holding signs.

 And, if that weren’t shocking enough, some of the board members were greeting and physically embracing the Christian nationalists in the lobby.